-Generative artificial intelligence (AI), is a trending topic that has emerged in the past five years, and the interest around it has grown rapidly ever since.
+Generative artificial intelligence (AI), is a trending topic that has emerged in the past five years, and the interest around generative AI for enterprise has also grown rapidly ever since.
 The recent push into generative AI by companies such as Google and Microsoft has further raised the spotlight on the topic.
 But for some, the question remains, what is generative AI and what is its purpose?

 First off, let’s define the term: